Free prescription coupons for medications.

 Save money by using free prescription coupons when shopping for medications.
 There are many companies that provide this service to patients of all income levels, whether they have health insurance or not.
-The prescription drug coupons can be used at local pharmacies or most national retailers as well.
-Find more information below on how to obtain and use them.
+The free prescription drug coupons listed below as well as sources of them can be used at local pharmacies or most national retailers as well.
+Find more information below on how to obtain Rx coupons and use them.

 It is estimated that about 20 to 30% of Americans do not buy the medication they need due to the cost.
 Almost one-half of those who are able to make the purchase, they struggle to come up with the money to do so.
 The problem is also growing much worse each year, as the price of most medications at a local pharmacy is increasing 2-3 times faster than inflation.

 Coupons can help offset some of these challenges.
 The patient will still need to pay some of their hard earned income for the prescription drugs they need, but by just presenting the pharmacy with a coupon they may be able to save as much as 80% of the cost.
 There is no cost to sign up, no personal information (such as medical history) needs to be given, and they are simple to use.

 The origination of these free, printable coupons can be from many different places.
 Many Manufacturer distribute them, and a second major supplier are the pharmacies themselves.
 They often have discounted generic drugs available.
 Or a retailer may offer customer a membership RX card, which are often free (but some may have a small fee).

 The types of medications that can be covered are extensive.
 There can be savings for everyday items or discounts on more “life-saving” medications.
 A growing number of services are now providing these savings for pet meds as well.
 Coupons can also be used on brand name or generic drugs.
 Just a few examples of what is covered, and the potential savings, are below.